-- 3.15 If machine is shipped without muffler installed, install muffler with hardware provided. - 3.16 For Briggs & Stratton Engine install debris guard to top of engine.
-(Hardware is installed in bracket.) - 3.17 SERVICE ENGINE: Refer to Engine Owner's Manual.

-3.18 SERVICE HYDRAULIC OIL
+- 3.15 If machine is shipped without muffler installed, install muffler with hardware provided. - 3.16 SERVICE ENGINE: Refer to Engine Owner's Manual. - 3.17 SERVICE HYDRAULIC OIL

 The machine is shipped with hydraulic oil filled to the top of the baffle in the reservoir.
 Run the machine for approximately 15 minutes to allow any extra air to purge out of the hydraulic system.
 Check hydraulic reservoir and if necessary fill the reservoir to the appropriate level with Mobil 1 15W-50 synthetic motor oil.
+See Section 5.1.8

-3.19 GREASE UNIT: NOTE: UNIT IS NOT GREASED AT THE FACTORY.

-Refer to 5.1.14, for locations and grease amounts.

-3.20 Follow pre-start instructions as outlined in 4.2.
+- 3.18 GREASE UNIT: NOTE: UNIT IS NOT GREASED AT THE FACTORY. - Refer to 5.1.14, for locations and grease amounts. - 3.19 Follow pre-start instructions as outlined in 4.2.